mit-ll/SCAPE/example/lanl-cyber1-example/README.md

 * Create an empty database to house your LANL data (I called mine lanldb).

-* In the directory SCAPE/example/lanl-cyber1-example
+* In the directory SCAPE/example/lanl-cyber1-example,
+  open the file lanldata2postgres.py, find the line myurl = sqlalchemy.engine.url.URL('postgresql',
+                                     username='########',
+                                     password="########",
+                                     host="localhost",
+                                     database="lanldb","
+                                     port=5432)
-  open the file lanldata2postgres.py, go to line beginning with "engine =" and modify this line to point to your own username, password, hostname (I used localhost), port, and database name.
+  and modify this line to point to your own username, password, hostname (I used localhost), port, and database type.

-* Fire up an ipython shell.
-Create the tables to store the LANL data by running the command lanldata2postgres.create() .
-Check that you succeeded by running the command lanldata2postgres.aretheretables().
+* Open python session from this directory and type import lanldata2postgres or an ipython notebook and type
+   %load lanldata2postgres.py

 * Pretend your LANL data files live in a directory called Flatfiles.
-One by one, unzip the LANL data files, and ingest them into your newly minted tables using this command (the flows file in this example):
-  "lanldata2postgres.stuff('Flatfiles/flows.txt','flows', maxtime=3600)" .
+If you are able to unzip all of the files (auth.txt, dns.txt, flows.txt, proc.txt, redteam.txt), then call:
+  > lanldata2postgres.stuffallLANLdata('Flatfiles',  maxtime=3600)
-  The time is in seconds, so this command ingests an hour.
-You can use mintime=3600, maxtime=7200 to get the next hour, etc.  When you are done, zip each file back up.
+  to ingest the first hour of data (time is in seconds).
+Later, you can add mintime=3600, maxtime=7200 to get the next hour, etc.

+  If you cannot unzip all of the files at the same time due to space limitations, then, for each unzipped file, call "lanldata2postgres.stuff('Flatfiles/flows.txt','flows', maxtime=3600)" .
+  When you are done, zip each file back up and move to the next one.

+  You can check whether you had success by calling
+  > lanldata2postgres.printFirstRows()
+  to see the first row in each database.
+If the files are still unzipped, you can compare these rows to the first row of text in the files by calling
+  > lanldata2postgres.printFirstRows('Flatfiles')

-* Note: the auth data will take a long time to zip/unzip, it's big.
+* Note: the auth data will take a long time to zip/unzip; it's big.

 * Now that your data is nicely ingested, it's time to play with SCAPE.
 First you must add the scape directory to your python path using this command (bash):
   "export PYTHONPATH=PathToScapeRepoHere:$PYTHONPATH"  Make sure there are not spaces next to the =.

-* Change into the directory SCAPE/example/lanl-cyber1-example.  fire up an ipython notebook (or jupyter notebook) by typing ipython notebook at the command line (or jupyter notebook)
+* Change into the directory SCAPE/example/lanl-cyber1-example.
+Fire up the ipython notebook "ScapeOnLanlData.ipynb"  (or jupyter notebook) by typing "ipython notebook ScapeOnLanlData.ipynb" at the command line (or jupyter notebook)

 * To run cells in this notebook, hit shift-enter.
 Try running the cells.
   Try writing new cells and evaluating them.
 There are a few more examples